PaycheckCalculatorOnline logo

 The 9 States With No Income Tax in 2026

 Living in a no-tax state can save a worker earning $80,000 anywhere from $2,000 to $10,000+ per year compared to high-tax states like California or New York.
-However, these states often offset lost revenue through higher property taxes, sales taxes, or user fees.
+Over a career, that difference is genuinely life-changing.
+But these states offset lost income tax revenue through other mechanisms — higher property taxes, higher sales taxes, or specific payroll levies.
+The full comparison is more nuanced than just the income tax rate.

-Tennessee: Previously taxed investment income (Hall Tax) — fully repealed as of 2021.
-No income tax of any kind.
+**Tennessee:** Previously taxed investment income (the Hall Tax) — fully repealed as of 2021.
+Zero income tax of any kind.

 StateIncome Tax RateSales Tax (avg)Property Tax (avg)